jlneto/delayed_job_web/README.markdown

 delayed_job_web
 ===============

+This version is adapted to run with mongoid/mongoDB do not use git -ls to avoid fatal: Not a git repository (or any of the parent directories): .git in production

 A [resque][0] inspired (read: stolen) interface for delayed_job.
 This gem is written to work with rails 3 and 4 applications using activerecord.